boomcamp/django-restframework/README.md

-# Step-5 - Installing package and dependencies from Pipfile.
+# Step-5 - Re - installing packages and development dependencies from Pipfile.

-So we are done with the tutorial, we can try to remove activated environment and re-activate again.
+So we are almost done with the tutorial, we will try to remove active environment and re-activate it again.

 1. Remove existing environment.